RubixML/ML/README.md

 ```

 ### Web Server
-There are many considerations to be taken into account when designing a machine learning model for production use - including allocation of resources, request times, and security just to name a few.
-Having that said, it is theoretically possible to run a model trained with Rubix in a live system on a web server either during a request or in the background in a queue.
+It is possible to run a model trained with Rubix in a live system on a web server either during a request or in the background in a queue but many considerations need to be taken into account to ensure a smooth system.
+The primary consideration is one of resource allocation as machine learning models tend to be highly resource (CPU and memory) intensive.
+It is generally discouraged to run an ML model within a web request cycle, but if you must, you will need to consider the execution time of the script as it can be used as a denial of service (DOS) attack if not handled properly.

 ---
 ### API Reference